holistic-web/home-orchestrator/README.md

 - set lights to a specific colour on api request
 - fix repo linting
 - user can add lights to the home
+- current state of lights stored in firebase